chop-cccr/RNA-CCCR-Pipeline/README.md

 # STAR + RSEM (human/mouse) – Nextflow DSL2

 A simple, reliable pipeline for aligning RNA‑seq reads with [STAR] and quantifying with [RSEM].
-Works on laptops or HPC with Docker/Singularity/Conda.
+Works on  HPC with Docker/Singularity/Conda.
+Also a built in docker image can be used for deployment.

 ## Features